Chiquinho (footballer, born 2000): Wolverhampton Wanderers

-On 17 January 2022, Chiquinho joined Wolverhampton Wanderers on a three-and-a-half year contract, for a reported fee of £2.9 million that could potentially rise to £4.2 million with add-ons.
+On 17 January 2022, Chiquinho joined Wolverhampton Wanderers on a three-and-a-half-year contract, for a reported fee of £2.9 million that could potentially rise to £4.2 million with add-ons.
 He made his debut on 5 February, which coincidentally was his 22nd birthday, replacing Leander Dendoncker late into a 1–0 home loss against Norwich City in the round of 32 of the FA Cup.
 His Premier League bow took place five days later, against Arsenal and again off the bench, in another defeat at Molineux Stadium by that scoreline.
 He claimed his first assist on 10 March, setting up Rúben Neves for the fourth goal in the 4–0 home rout of Watford.

 Chiquinho suffered a serious knee injury in a pre-season friendly with Burnley in July 2022.
+In summer 2023, he joined EFL Championship side Stoke City on loan for the season.
+However, he was recalled after only playing four matches, and shortly after moved to F.C.
+Famalicão in his country's top division also on loan.

+On 30 August 2024, Chiquinho moved to La Liga club RCD Mallorca on a one-year loan.

+Alverca

+Chiquinho returned to the Portuguese top division on 9 July 2025, signing a three-year deal with newly promoted F.C.
+Alverca.

 International career

 Chiquinho made his Portugal under-21 debut on 12 November 2021, replacing Fábio Silva in the second half of the 1–0 win in Cyprus in the 2023 UEFA European Championship qualifiers.